arus23/arus23.github.io/_pages/about.md

 I have 2 years of work experience developing recommendation systems for e-commerce clients at ![AIEnterprise Inc.](https://www.aienterprise.com/) Bangalore, India.
 During my time there, I have designed and developed models to perform upselling and cross-selling of products on e-commerce websites.
 Additionally, I have contributed to improving query searches on these websites.

 Apart from this, I have research and technical writing experience under the mentorship of Prof. Dr. Sebastian Vollmer as a former member of his Data Science for Social Good (DSSG) group.

+## 😸 Other Interests

+When I'm not being a techie, I enjoy cooking, reading, gardening and crocheting.
+I also enjoy travelling and experiencing different cultures of the world.